 This course draws from social ecological models of health promotion as a way to situate the work of health administrators within multi-level contexts.
 It also interrogates how an evolving media landscape - one that includes mainstream print and broadcast outlets, but also social media, ethic media, and other diverse platforms.

 This course introduces you to the subject of health information technology (HIT) and describes the organizational context surrounding the implementation, use, and management of HIT.
 It prepares you for the more advanced coursework by examining the concept applications, and strategies of HIT.

-This is an ongoing project that you will engaged in from the beginning of the program and will end with a capstone type presentation.
-You will identify problems in the workplace and identify problems and solutions in the workplace.
-If you are not employed in a healthcare related workplace, you will be provided with an internship either at a healthcare facility or at one of Fordham's research center in order to apply your learning to a real life situation.
+This is an ongoing project that you will be engaged in from the beginning of the program and will end with a capstone-type presentation.
+You will identify problems and solutions in the workplace.
+If you are not employed in a healthcare-related workplace, you will be provided with an internship either at a healthcare facility or at one of Fordham's research centers in order to apply your learning to a real-life situation.